-The coronavirus pandemic has gutted the price of coca leaf.
+The coronavirus has gutted the price of coca.
 It could reshape the cocaine trade.

 “We plant coca because it is a solution for our survival,” he said.
 “But now, no one is buying it.”

-The South American cocaine trade is one example of how the global underworld in narcotics and illicit drugs is confronting its own coronavirus crisis.
+The South American cocaine trade is one example of how the global underworld of narcotics and illicit drugs is confronting its own coronavirus crisis.

-In Afghanistan, virus lockdowns have created acute shortages of lancers — specialized workers, many from neighboring Pakistan, who cut the seedpods of mature poppies to produce heroin.
+In Afghanistan, virus lockdowns have created acute shortages of lancers — the specialized workers, many from neighboring Pakistan, who cut the seedpods of mature poppies to produce heroin.
 The current challenge of sourcing precursor chemicals from Asia has disrupted the manufacturing of illicit drugs including methamphetamine and fentanyl in Mexico and amphetamine-type stimulants in Lebanon and Syria.
 Border restrictions have made it difficult for Colombians to obtain from Venezuela the cheap gasoline needed to refine cocaine, according to the United Nations Office on Drugs and Crime.

 “In short, the cartels are taking a beating,” said Michael S. Vigil, former chief of international operations for the DEA.